pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 ## Usage

-Much of the pkgcruft's command-line interface mirrors that of pkgcheck as there are only so many ways to construct a linter and it helps new users map their existing knowledge to a new tool.
+Much of the pkgcruft's command-line interface mirrors that of pkgcheck as there are only so many ways to construct a linter and it aids mapping existing knowledge to a new tool.
 See the following commands for example usage:

 ### Scanning